Internships at Alice James Books

 Alice James Books is a nationally acclaimed non-profit cooperative poetry press.
 We are named for Alice James, sister of William and Henry James, whose fine journal and gift for writing went unrecognized during her lifetime.
 AJB was founded in 1973 by five women and two men, with the objective of starting a press that gives women’s literature better representation and involves authors in the publishing process.
 While Alice James Books has a strong history of publishing women’s poetry, we encourage submissions from all interested poets.

 The cooperative has grown tremendously into a national community of poets.
 Many of our poets participate or have participated as past collective members.
 Our poets have been recipients of the Amy Lowell Poetry Traveling Scholarship, the American Book Award, The Kingsley Tufts Poetry Prize, The Kate Tufts Poetry Prize, The Lenore Marshall Poetry Prize, The Nation/Discovery Prize, The Rona Jaffe Foundation Award, and Guggenheim, Laanan Foundation, and NEA Fellowships.
 Many Alice James Books authors are nationally renowned, including Jane Kenyon, Donald Revell, Jean Valentine, Fanny Howe, Brian Turner, and B.H.
 Fairchild.
 Recent Alice James Books titles have been reviewed in The New York Times Sunday Book Review, The New Yorker, Bark,, Slate, Boston Globe, L.A.
 Times, Library Journal, Poetry

-For more information, call Alice James Books at 207.778.7071 or email our managing editor, Meg Willing at firstname.lastname@example.org.
+For more information, please call Alice James Books at 207.778.7071 or email our Managing Editor, Alyssa Neptune at firstname.lastname@example.org.